biniyamtibebe/fintech-review-analytics-week2/README.md

 # Fintech Review Analytics
 ---
  ## OBJECTIVE
  This project focuses on analyzing customer satisfaction with mobile banking applications by scraping, processing, and visualizing user reviews from the Google Play Store.
 The goal is to enhance user experience for three Ethiopian banks:

  Commercial Bank of Ethiopia (CBE)
  Bank of Abyssinia (BOA)
  Dashen Bank

 ---
 ## Task 1
  ### Overview
  This repository contains the code and documentation for the project focused on collecting and preprocessing reviews from the Google Play Store.
 The main objective is to gather user feedback for three banking apps, ensuring data quality and organization for further analysis.

  ### Deliverables
  #### Data Collection:

-Scraped at least 1,200 reviews (400+ from each bank).
+ - Scraped at least 1,200 reviews (400+ from each bank).
-Collected reviews include ratings, dates, and bank names.
+ - Collected reviews include ratings, dates, and bank names.

-Data Preprocessing:
+ #### Data Preprocessing:

-Cleaned and organized data saved as a CSV file.
+ - Cleaned and organized data saved as a CSV file.
-Handled duplicates and missing values appropriately.
+ - Handled duplicates and missing values appropriately.
-Normalized date formats to YYYY-MM-DD.
+ - Normalized date formats to YYYY-MM-DD.
-GitHub Repository:

-Well-structured repository with frequent, meaningful commits.
-Included .gitignore and requirements.txt files.
-Documentation updated with the methodology used for scraping and preprocessing.
+---

  **Tasks Overview**
- **Task 1: Data Collection and Preprocessing**
+ **Data Collection and Preprocessing**

+ ---
  ***Git Setup**

  Create a GitHub Repository: Initialize a new repository to manage your project.

  ***Include Essential Files:**
  - gitignore: Exclude unnecessary files.